Danica Patrick: 2005–2007 (Rahal Letterman Racing and Andretti Green Racing)

 Patrick returned to Rahal Letterman Racing for the 2006 season.
 In January, she made her endurance racing debut at the 24 Hours of Daytona, co-driving a Howard-Boss Motorsports Daytona Prototype-class Pontiac Crawford shared by Rusty Wallace, Allan McNish and Jan Lammers.
-The quartet was in contention for the victory, but retired from overheating problems.
+The quartet was in contention for the victory, but retired due to overheating problems.
 Although she qualified third for the season-opening Toyota Indy 300, her team withdrew after teammate Paul Dana was killed in a practice session accident on the day of the race.
 Thus, Patrick's 2006 IndyCar campaign began at the first road course round of the season, the Grand Prix of St. Petersburg, where she finished sixth; she came eighth at the Indy Japan 300 at Motegi.
 At the Indianapolis 500, Patrick finished eighth after starting tenth.
 The rest of her season was modest with four top-tens, which included a season-high placing of consecutive fourth-position finishes: first at the Firestone Indy 200 at Nashville Speedway, and then the ABC Supply Company A.J.
 Foyt 225 at Milwaukee Mile.
 Patrick came ninth in the final standings with 302 points.
 In November, the March of Dimes awarded her the title of Sportswoman of the Year in celebration of her dedication and success.